Local sensitivity-preserving random data down-sampling for experimental design: Introduction

-Often there are abundant choices in the design set, namely $|\Omega|\gg K$.
-In this case, it is natural to suspect that one does not need the full data set of $\{y(u)\}_{u\in\Omega}$ {to characterize $p\in \rr^K$}.
-The task at hand is to select a down-sampled $y$ that can give an almost equally good recovery of $p$.
-This reduces experimental as well as computational cost, and sometimes renders the problem computationally or experimentally tractable~\cite{chung2019iterative}.
-More specifically, one aims to design a small finite subset $\Omega_c\subset \Omega$, either through a deterministic or random selection process, and define the down-sampled data:
+Often there are abundant choices in the design set $\Xi $. {Assume for simplicity that $\Xi $ is finite with a large cardinality $|\Xi | =N\gg K$.} In this case, it is natural to suspect that one does not need the full data set of $\{y(\xi )\}_{\xi \in\Xi }$ {to characterize $p\in \rr^K$} \cite{alberti2022infinite,harrach2019uniqueness,SimonesPaper}.
+The task at hand is to select {a} down-sampled {data vector $y_c$} that can give an almost equally good recovery of $p$.
+This reduces experimental as well as computational cost~\cite{chung2019iterative}.
+More specifically, one aims to design a small finite subset $\Xi _c\subset \Xi $, either through a deterministic or random selection process, {that} defines the down-sampled data: